Laxminarayan Pandey

 Laxminarayan Pandey (28 March 1928 – 19 May 2016) was a member of the 5th, 6th, 9th, 10th, 11th, 12th, 13th, and 14th Lok Sabha of India.
 He represented the Mandsaur constituency of Madhya Pradesh and was a member of the Bharatiya Janata Party (BJP) political party.

 Political career

 Pandey has had many spells as an MP.
-The first was in 1971 and 1977 where he was elected on the Bharatiya Jana Sangh (BJS) and Bharatiya Lok Dal (BLD) ticket, respectively.
-Pandey was the first MP from Mandsaur for Jan Sangh and a very close aide of Atal Bihari Vajpayee and LK Advani.
+The first was in 1971 and 1977 where he was elected on the Bharatiya Jana Sangh (BJS) and Janata Party (JP) ticket, respectively.
+Pandey was the first MP from Mandsaur for Bharatiya Jana Sangh and a very close aide of Atal Bihari Vajpayee and LK Advani.

 Death

 He died aged 88 in Indore, Madhya Pradesh after battling old-age related illnesses in a private hospital.